SudhanshuAi/card_dashboard/README.md

 ### Drag-and-Drop Card Designer UI

 A visual Card Designer is available in `src/components/CardDesigner.tsx`.
 This tool allows you to:
-- View and reorder card fields (drag-and-drop editing coming soon)
+- Add, edit, remove, and reorder card fields (drag-and-drop)
+- Edit all field properties, markers, actions, and card meta
 - Export the current card config as JSON
 - Import a card config from JSON
+- Add a custom data transform (JS function body)

-To use the designer, render the `CardDesigner` component in your app and pass an initial config if desired.
+To use the designer, render the `CardDesigner` component in your app and pass an initial config if desired, or use the navigation tabs to switch between the dashboard and designer.

 ### Export/Import Card Configs as JSON